Cyril Ramaphosa: Marikana massacre

 The Marikana massacre, as referred to in the media, occurred when police broke up an occupation by striking Lonmin workers of a "koppie" (hilltop) near Nkaneng shack settlement in Marikana on 16 August 2012.
 As a result of the police shootings, 34 miners died and an additional 78 miners were injured causing anger and outcry against the police and South African government.
 Further controversy emerged after it was discovered that most of the victims were shot in the back and many victims were shot far from police lines.
 The violence on 16 August 2012 was the single most lethal use of force by South African security forces against civilians since the end of the apartheid era.

-During the Marikana Commission, it also emerged that Lonmin management solicited Ramaphosa, as Lonmin shareholder and ANC heavyweight, to coordinate "concomitant action" against "criminal" protesters and therefore is seen by many as being responsible for the massacre.
+During the Marikana Commission, it also emerged that Lonmin management solicited Ramaphosa, a Lonmin shareholder and ANC heavyweight, to coordinate "concomitant action" against "criminal" protesters and therefore is seen by many as being responsible for the massacre.

 Under the investigation of Farlam committee, Ramaphosa said that Lonmin lobbied government and the SAPS firstly to secure a massive police presence at Lonmin and secondly to characterise what was taking place as a criminal rather than an industrial relations event.

 The Marikana Commission of Inquiry ultimately found that given the deaths that had already occurred, his intervention did not cause the increase in police on site, nor did he know the operation would take place on 16 August.

 He was employed on the board of directors of Lonmin while taking an active stance when the Marikana Massacre took place on Lonmin's Marikana premises.
 On 15 August 2012 he called for action against the Marikana miners' strike, which he called "dastardly criminal" conduct that needed "concomitant action" to be taken.
 He later admitted and regretted his involvement in the act and said that it could have been avoided if contingency plans had been made prior to the labour strike.

-Alleged extramarital affairs
+Extramarital affair

 In August 2017, the Sunday Independent published an article alleging that Ramaphosa had had several extramarital affairs, including with some women to whom he had given money.
 Ramaphosa denied the allegations, claiming that they were politically motivated aimed to derail his presidential campaign.
+Later emails between Ramaphosa and his mistress were leaked.
+Within the emails were instances of Ramaphosa referring to his mistress as "cupcake".
+This led to South Africans nicknaming Ramaphosa as "cupcake".
+Ramaphosa would later admit to the affair, although he denied that there was more than one.